Atlas-OS/Atlas/README.md

 Atlas is pre-tweaked.
 While maintaining compatibility, but also striving for performance, we have squeezed every last drop of performance into our Windows images.
 Some of the many changes that we have done to improve Windows have been listed below.

-- Custom power scheme
+- Customized power scheme
-- Reduced amount of services
+- Reduced amount of services and drivers
-- Reduced amount of drivers
+- Disabled audio exclusive
 - Disabled unneeded devices
 - Disabled power savings
 - Disabled performance-hungry security mitigations
-- Automatically enabled MSI mode
+- Automatically enabled MSI mode on all devices
 - Boot configuration optimization
 - Optimized process scheduling